jc3213/download_with_aria2/README.md

     - `Global Options` page for Aria2
 - Capturing browser downloads
     - Save captured downloads to other directories [**Firefox Only**]
-- Support proxy and auto-proxy
+- Support proxy setting and provide auto matching rule

 # Feedback